 Do Not Write Your Own Custom Log4Net Implementation

-If you think you need to write a custom Log4Net appender and all you need to do is write something to disk, then use the out-of-the-box Episerver one!
-Even if you want to write to a database, this can all be done in configuration.
-So far I've yet to bump into a good reason why you need to write your own custom log appender, so write code that you don't' need to!
+Episerver uses Log4Net as the logging framework.
+Log4Net can be customised using a custom Log4Net appender.
+I do not recommend that you take this path.
+You definitely don't have to write custom code to configure how things are logged when you use Episerver.
+It is possible to write a custom Log4Net appender, however, it is easier to use the out-of-the-box Episerver appender and configure it correctly instead!
+Even if you want to write your logs to a database, this can all be done within the configuration.
+So far I've yet to bump into a strong enough reason why you need to write your own custom log appender, so why bother writing custom code when you do not need to!

 Logging Too Much Will Slow Down Your Website

-You can tell Log4Net how much to log, and like most things the more it has to write, the more your page performance will be affected.
-Log4Net appenders should be set to 'WARN' on your live website.
-Within the episerverlog.config ensure that All, Debug or Info is not set as anything less that than can affect site performance.
+You can tell Log4Net how much data Episerver should log, easily.
+Like most things, the more work the appender has to perform, the longer it will take to run.
+The logger it takes, the more your page performance will be affected.
+For best performance, Log4Net appenders should be set to 'WARN' on your live website.
+This can be checked within

 Internal Log4Net Debugging

-If you do enable it, DO NOT PUSH THESE CHANGES TO YOUR LIVE ENVIROMENT!
-Enabling these logs is good for troubleshooting Log4Net configuration issues, it should not be run on your live website after you are happy the log files are writing correctly.
+If you enable internal logging, DO NOT PUSH THESE CHANGES TO YOUR LIVE ENVIRONMENT!
+Enabling these logs is good for troubleshooting Log4Net configuration issues, it should not be run on your live website as performance will be severely impacted.
+After you are happy the log files are writing correctly, turn it off!

 Make Your Logs Easily Visible

-If your running your website in DXC, Azure etc.. you want to ensure your logs are easily visible.
-If you need to RDP onto a server to look at your logs, you've not being as effcient as you could be.
-If you use a tool like Stackify Relic Ensure Your Episerver Logs Are Apprearing WIthin Your Dashboard, you can install the Stackify Log4Net plug-in within your Episerver website and all you logs can be shipped to the cloud.
+If you are running your website in DXC, Azure etc.. you want to ensure your logs are easily visible.
+If you need to RDP onto a server to look at your logs, you've not been as efficient as you could be.
+If you use a tool like Stackify, you can ensure Your Episerver Logs are appearing within the Stackify dashboard by installing the Stackify Log4Net NuGet package within your Episerver website.
+All the logs can be shipped to the cloud.